microsoft/cobalt/devops/providers/azure-devops/templates/infrastructure/README.md

 ### Stage Specific Pipeline Variables

-This group should be named `$STAGE Environment Variables`.
+This group has to be named `$STAGE Environment Variables`.
 It will need the following variables defined:

 | Variable Name | Description | Sample Value |